federepo/Arduino/Projects/README.txt

-# Python
+# Arduino + Python

+This Project take the temperature and pressure values of the LM 35 and BMP 280 sensors and plot them in real time.

-This example was based on the example of www.toptechboy.com
+The graphic in real time use Matlplotilib and was based on the example of www.toptechboy.com

 For more information: